Rephonic

 Key themes from listener reviews, highlighting what works and what could be improved about the show.

-Listeners appreciate the informative nature of the discussions, particularly valuing the reliability that comes from the guests being academics in Asian American studies.
+Listeners appreciate the informative nature of the discussions, particularly valuing the presence of academic guests in Asian American studies, which they find reliable and engaging.

 Top Society & Culture Podcasts